Serbia backpedals from planned weekend lockdown after protests | Health

 Serbia backpedals from planned weekend lockdown after protests

-Serbia on Thursday dropped plans for a weekend lockdown in the capital to curb a new spread of the coronavirus after two days of violent protests against any reimposition of restrictions.
+Thousands staged a sit-down rally in Belgrade on Thursday to object to any reimposition of coronavirus curbs and to voice opposition to the government, an even-tempered protest that contrasted sharply with riots in the past two days.
+Similar protests were also held in several Serbian cities and came hours after authorities dropped plans for a weekend lockdown in the capital to curb a new spread of the coronavirus.

-A government crisis group tasked with fighting the virus decided instead on a more limited ban on outdoor and indoor public gatherings of more than 10 people to minimize the risk of further infections.
-It also said that working hours at indoor restaurants and cafes would have to end at 9 p.m.
+A government crisis group decided instead on a more limited ban on outdoor and indoor public gatherings of more than 10 people.
+It also shortened working hours at indoor restaurants and cafes.
+"Sit down, sit down," protesters chanted as a small group of young men in black face masks lit a signal flare and briefly clashed with others in the crowd before they were forced to leave.
+Police did not react.

-"The lockdown would have been be the most efficient measure...but we decided to take this interim step instead," Prime Minister Ana Brnabic told reporters after the crisis group meeting.
-She did not rule out weekend lockdowns in the future if the new set of measures fails to yield results, warning that the healthcare system in the capital Belgrade was "about to break up" due to a high number of patients.
+"We do not need violence, we simply want to sit here and protest against repression," said Milica, 21, a student.
+Prime Minister Ana Brnabic who previously warned more weekend lockdowns are possible if new measures fail and that Belgrade's healthcare system was breaking down, said she "had nothing" against peaceful protests.

+"Such gatherings are a (health) risk, but as long as they (protesters) wear face masks ... and if protests are peaceful - it is all well," she told state-run RTS TV.
+At the protest in Belgrade, riot police clad in full gear sat on stairs behind the parliament building, away from protesters.

 - READ MORE ON: